The Chinese market, characteristics, and potential.

 E-reputation in China

 Branding image is crucial in the Chinese digital market.
-The local consumer does not immediatly trust a brand: he first get informed about it on various networks such as the information collected on the web, or opinions which it has knowledge.
+The local consumer does not immediately trust a brand: he first gets informed about it on various networks such as the information collected on the web, or opinions on which it has knowledge.

 However, the best thing to do is to appeal to digital marketers who will establish for you an effective strategy with their knowledge of the Chinese market

 Chinese search engine and SEO

 The Chinese netizen uses Baidu, the reference search engine in China, it is common to check out blogs to increase knowledge about a brand, for example.
 Thus, he is interested in both the brand itself and also in consumer returns that have been using this product.